 The rescue of the survivors of Hull and Spence by the little destroyer-escort Tabberer DE-418, which by chance stumbled upon a sailor struggling in the water at the very height of the storm and managed to pull him from the water.
 That was the first indication anyone had that the Spence was gone.
 They spent the next two days rescuing 55 men from the water.
 They did it in the teeth of a terrible storm, maneuvering the ship with a great deal of skill, ignoring orders to rejoin the fleet.
 She barely survived herself, being knocked down more than once by mountainous seas and screaming winds, once going over 72 degrees* on the inclinometer.
 Her Exec and one of her Bosun’s mates more than once dove into the raging water to rescue floundering men.

 As the storm subsided in the late afternoon Halsey ordered the fleet to steam towards a new fueling point.
 The Admiral and his staff knew by this time they had ships not answering radio calls but turned away regardless, still intent on supporting McArthurs Landings on the 19th.
-Tabberer having lost her mast in the storm, something that almost certainly helped her survive, the missing top hamper reducing her upper weight finally jury rigged an antenna and reported her position and the fact she was searching for the survivors of the foundered ships.
+Tabberer, having lost her mast in the storm, something that almost certainly helped her survive, the missing weight of the tophamper reducing her upper weight.
+She finally jury rigged an antenna and reported her position and the fact she was searching for the survivors of the foundered ships.
 She was ordered to stop and follow the fleet.
 Lcdr Plage simply disobeyed and kept up the search.
 The next day Halsey finally ordered two other destroyers to the area to assist and the last survivors were picked up.
+Some of the men picked up had drifted 75 miles from the wreck sites.
+There were undoubtedly others who were never found and died hoping.

 Lt.
 Alfonso Krauchunas